aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 Policy Tree algorithm
 =====================

-You may choose between two methods in determining policy allocation:
+You may choose between two methods when determining policy allocation:

 - Policy Tree: This method follows `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ .
 To opt for this method, set ``gen_method`` or ``policy tree``.